There is just something magical about flickering lights coming from a collection of lanterns.

 For projects with the kids, I love our new stubby ball pein hammer.
 It is perfect for little hands, and I like that it doesn’t have that claw end most hammers have.
 (Watching my son swing that by his face made me nervous.)

 Keep in mind, the inside of the can will have sharp spots now because of the holes you created with the nail and hammer.
-To avoid cuts, children should not reach into the cans.
+To avoid cuts, children should not reach into the can lanterns.
 Instead, you can tip the can sideways to remove battery lights.

 You may also like: